 Over several years the concept of a small, agile, British security company had been conceived between the founders but it wasn't until late 2009 that Recx was finally born.
-Created to provide our combined experience of over fifty-five years in the fields of system and network defence, attack, exploitation and application security research to both public and private organisations.
+Created to provide our combined experience of over fifty-eight years in the fields of system and network defence, attack, exploitation and application security research to both public and private organisations.

 Our blend of skills comes from real world experience of compromising and defending the technologies and networks developed and utilised by central Government, the military, law enforcement, financial services, telecommunications and software companies.
 Recx is perfectly placed to provide valuable capability, insight, intelligence and creativity to the challenges faced by twenty-first century computing security.

 In addition to the experience gained from attacking and defending technologies, Recx also has a strong pedigree in applied security research.
 This pedigree comes from individuals who have worked for organisations such as DERA, QinetiQ, DSTL, @stake, Symantec and Logica, performing research into both offensive and defensive technologies and techniques.